What does website data portability mean, and how to check if your builder lets you leave

 What does website data portability mean

 Portability is the freedom to take your website and leave.
-It covers four things DreamHost (2025) calls the components of a website: content (your text and images), design (the code and templates), data (your database and records), and infrastructure (the hosting).
-A platform with high portability lets you export all four and rebuild elsewhere; a platform with low portability keeps some of them locked inside.
-The simplest definition is this: can you walk away with the whole website, or only part of it.
+It covers the four things DreamHost (2025) calls the components of a website: content (your text and images), design (the code and templates), data (your records), and infrastructure (the hosting).
+A platform with high portability lets you keep most of these if you move; a platform with low portability keeps some of them locked inside.
+The simplest definition is this: if you left tomorrow, how much of your website could you take with you.

 Why does website portability matter for a small business

 Because portability decides what you lose if anything changes.
-If a platform raises prices, changes its terms, or shuts down, the pieces you cannot export are gone, and you may have to rebuild from scratch.
+If a platform raises prices, changes its terms, or shuts down, the pieces you cannot take with you are gone, and you may have to rebuild from scratch.
 We cover that exact risk in what happens to your website if your website builder shuts down or raises prices.
-Portability is also tied to ownership, because you can only truly own the parts you can take with you, a point we expand on in do you own your website if you built it with a website builder.
+Portability is also tied to control, because you stay in control of the parts you can keep, a point we expand on in do you own your website if you built it with a website builder.

 The five-point checklist to test your builder

 You can score any platform in a few minutes with five questions.
 First, can you export your content as files you keep.
 Second, can you export or freely recreate your design.
-Third, can you access your database or records directly.
+Third, can you access your records directly.
 Fourth, can you move to a different host.
 Fifth, do you control your own domain.
-A platform that passes all five is fully portable; the D3 (2026) scorecard rates most website builders around 5 out of 10 on these measures, while self-hosted WordPress scores 10 out of 10.
+Get the answers before you commit.
+Wix states you cannot export a Wix website (WP Astra, 2025) and Squarespace allows only a partial export (SaffireTech, 2026), so the first two questions are where closed builders tend to fall short.

 Can you export your website from Wix or Squarespace

 Only partly, and the gaps are the whole design.
-Wix lets you pull blog posts out through an RSS feed but not your full pages or images, and the migration is partly manual (Duplicator, 2025).
+Wix lets you pull blog posts out through an RSS feed but not your full pages or images, and the move is partly manual (Duplicator, 2025).
 Squarespace supports a partial export of basic content but not your design or full structure (SaffireTech, 2026).
-In checklist terms, both pass on content but fail on design and host switching, which is why they land around the middle of the portability scale rather than the top.
+In checklist terms, both pass on content but fall short on design and host switching, so it is worth knowing that before you build.

-Yes, and this is the one piece most people overlook.
+The first is your domain.
 ICANN grants you the exclusive right to use a domain name rather than freehold ownership of it (DreamHost, 2025), but that right is portable.
 You can transfer a domain between registrars and point it at a new host, so your web address stays the same even when you change platforms.
 Keeping the same domain protects your existing traffic and your search ranking, which matters because 46 percent of all Google searches have local intent (Backlinko, 2024) and your address is part of how people find you.

 Portability at a glance